-All the lampwork beads sold by Tillerman Beads are made by Mike Poole in his Calderdale studio in a converted cotton mill, famously known as 'Grumpy's Mill'.
+All the lampwork beads sold by Tillerman Beads are made by Mike Poole in his Calderdale studio in a converted cotton mill, the wonderfully named 'Quality Works' in the Old Fire Station.

 Mike works at the torch daily, making beads.
 He spends around 6-8 hours a day making beads which is why there is such a large selection of beads on the site.
 Beadmaking is his full-time passion, he has the pleasure of being able to simply sit and make beads all day, which means that there are a significant number of beads available for sale.
 In addition, he has to have enough of a selection to take to the historic fairs that are also a part of his professional life.

 To have a good stock of beads for this many shows, Mike spends long hours creating beads and bead sets.
 They are not only available at the fairs but also on the website, which means that what looks like an extravagance of beads is simply the result of working daily to produce enough beads for his online and bead fair customers.
 Each bead is his best work, we don't sell 'seconds'.
 Every bead is exactly as we would want if we were buying it for use in jewellery or as gifts.
 You deserve only the finest of Mike's work, and that is what we offer.
 All the beads are made using glass from the best glass factory, including the Effetre and Moretti factories which originated on Murano; other premier glass companies whose glass Mike uses are Reichenbach, from Germany and Vetrofond which is an Italian glass company near Venice.

 The Historic Reproduction Beads